China–United States relations: Normalization (1979–1989)

-Contemporary Relations
+Contemporary relations

 George H. W. Bush administration (1989–1993)

 Americans who had been optimistic about the emergence of democratic characteristics in response to the rapid economic growth and China were stunned and disappointed by the brutal crackdown of the pro-democratic Tiananmen Square protests in 1989.
-The U.S. and other governments enacted a number of measures against China's violation of human rights.
-The U.S. suspended high-level official exchanges with the PRC and weapons exports from the U.S. to the PRC.
-The U.S. also imposed a number of economic sanctions.
+The US and other governments enacted a number of measures against China's violation of human rights.
+The US suspended high-level official exchanges with the PRC and weapons exports from the US to the PRC.
+The US also imposed a number of economic sanctions.
 In the summer of 1990, at the G7 Houston summit, the West called for renewed political and economic reforms in mainland China, particularly in the field of human rights.

-The Tiananmen event disrupted the U.S.-China trade relationship, and U.S. investors' interest in mainland China dropped dramatically.
+The Tiananmen event disrupted the US–China trade relationship, and US investors' interest in mainland China dropped dramatically.
 Tourist traffic fell off sharply.
 The Bush administration denounced the repression and suspended certain trade and investment programs on 5 and 20 June 1989, however Congress was responsible for imposing many of these actions, and the White House itself took a far less critical attitude of Beijing, repeatedly expressing hope that the two countries could maintain normalized relations.
 Generally, Bush's preference was for sanctions which were not formalized in law in order to provide flexibility for altering or removing them.
 Some sanctions were legislated while others were executive actions.
 Examples include: